Alex-Nabu/Rabbitehold-App-IOS/README.md

 Rabbit Android and IOS applications.
-Rabbit, share and connect where you are from 🐇
+Rabbit, Scoial and media sharing app, share and connect where you are from 🐇